 writer/directors: Dan Geesin and Esther Rots

 supported by: Dutch Film Fund

 However, the life of Samuel Dirk is in no way meant to be portrayed theatrically or magically.
 The film should remain ‘realistic’ throughout.
-Geesin wants to use the everyday elements in action, observation, dialogue and sound; focus in on them to create a strangeness.
-He wants to establish an eccentric arena of absurdity that is firmly set in the rural, contemporary context of the story that developes into a dreamlike, fluent exageration of the sexually charged trip to Belgium, building up to Patattie’s fatally alchemic recycling.
+The directors want to use the everyday elements in action, observation, dialogue and sound; focus in on them to create a strangeness.
+They want to establish an eccentric arena of absurdity that is firmly set in the rural, contemporary context of the story that develops into a dreamlike, fluent exaggeration of the sexually charged trip to Belgium, building up to Patattie’s fatally alchemic recycling.